MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-all-operator.md

 ---
-title: has_all operator - Azure Data Explorer
+title: The has_all operator - Azure Data Explorer
-description: This article describes the has_all operator in Azure Data Explorer.
+description: This article describes the case-insensitive has_all operator in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/05/2021
+ms.date: 09/12/2021
 ---
 # has_all operator

-The `has_all` operator filters a searched column for matching records based on the provided set of values (all values must be present).
+Filters a record set for data containing one or more case-insensitive search strings.

 For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).